diva-exchange/iroha/README.md

 It's probably best to use the preconfigured package "diva-dockerized" (https://codeberg.org/diva.exchange/diva-dockerized).

-For experienced users on an operating systems supporting Docker (Linux, Windows, MacOS) the following instructions will help to get started.
+For advanced users on an operating system supporting Docker (Linux, Windows, MacOS) the following instructions will help to get started.

 ### Using Docker Compose